Add app configuration policies for managed Android Enterprise devices

 - Auto deny.
 Automatically deny without notifying the user.

-- Assigning a Managed Google Play app to Android Enterprise devices
+- Assign a Managed Google Play app to Android Enterprise personally-owned and corporate-owned work profile devices

 - Deploying Outlook for iOS/iPadOS and Android app configuration settings